2009 Internazionali Femminili di Palermo

-The 2009 Internazionali Femminili di Palermo is a tennis tournament played on outdoor clay courts.
+The 2009 Internazionali Femminili di Palermo was a women's tennis tournament played on outdoor clay courts.
 It is the 22nd edition of the Internazionali Femminili di Palermo, and is part of the WTA International tournaments of the 2009 WTA Tour.
-It took place in Palermo, Italy, from July 13 through July 19, 2009.
+It took place in Palermo, Italy, from 13 July until 19 July 2009.
+First-seeded Flavia Pennetta won the singles title.